-In this section we are going to explain three very important features of the Modal 002R: first of all, our very powerful 12 row, 32 step Sequencer; secondly, a unique tool called Animator, a note-triggered sequencer for parameters that allow you to create complex modulations; finally, the 002R's Arpeggiator.
+In this section we are going to explain three very important features of the Modal 002: first of all, our very powerful 12 row, 32 step Sequencer; secondly, a unique tool called Animator, a note-triggered sequencer for parameters that allow you to create complex modulations; finally, the 002's Arpeggiator.

-To access the screen page related to the Sequencer or Animator, use the second 'menu button' (B).
-The Arpeggiator screen is located on the main parameters page, third 'menu button' (C).
+To access the Sequencer/Animator screen page, you can either repeatedly press the Seq/Ani/Arp panel button underneath the Tempo knob or use the second 'menu button' (B).
+The Arpeggiator is located in the main parameter menu (C).